Python-PyQt/PyQt6-Docs/descriptions/QtNetwork/QTcpServer-c.rst

 Although :sip:ref:`~PyQt6.QtNetwork.QTcpServer` is mostly designed for use with an event loop, it's possible to use it without one.
 In that case, you must use :sip:ref:`~PyQt6.QtNetwork.QTcpServer.waitForNewConnection`, which blocks until either a connection is available or a timeout expires.

-.. seealso:: :sip:ref:`~PyQt6.QtNetwork.QTcpSocket`, `Fortune Server Example <https://doc.qt.io/qt-6/qtnetwork-fortuneserver-example.html>`_, `Threaded Fortune Server Example <https://doc.qt.io/qt-6/qtnetwork-threadedfortuneserver-example.html>`_, `Loopback Example <https://doc.qt.io/qt-6/qtnetwork-loopback-example.html>`_, `Torrent Example <https://doc.qt.io/qt-6/qtnetwork-torrent-example.html>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtNetwork.QTcpSocket`, `Fortune Server <https://doc.qt.io/qt-6/qtnetwork-fortuneserver-example.html>`_, `Threaded Fortune Server <https://doc.qt.io/qt-6/qtnetwork-threadedfortuneserver-example.html>`_, `Loopback Example <https://doc.qt.io/qt-6/qtnetwork-loopback-example.html>`_, `Torrent Example <https://doc.qt.io/qt-6/qtnetwork-torrent-example.html>`_.